 The mobile camera phone accompanies me on my meandering walks round and about as I follow the lie of the land- its contours, growths and encrustations.
 The rhythm of my walking over uneven ground is amplified in the swinging movement of the instrument within my hand.
-An aspect of the topography catches my attention and I switch the device into panoramic camera mode.
+When a detail of the material surface catches my attention I switch the device into panoramic camera mode.
 Camera in hand, I slowly sweep my right arm in a lateral curve while recording.
-While the camera optics attempt to maintain a consistent focal point, the neuro- muscular physiology of optical perception is itself immersed in a more complex rotational gesture that incorporates senses responsive to spatial orientation and proximity.
+The camera optics attempt to maintain a consistent focal point, while the neuromuscular physiology of optical perception is itself immersed in a more complex rotational gesture that incorporates senses responsive to spatial orientation and proximity.
 My body anticipates, guides and once in motion follows the trajectory of the camera, its sightline affected by the limitations of my arm’s reach, while my vision is blinded by the angle of the sun’s rays upon the screen.
 The scope of my vision is instead connected to the apparatus through the localized sensitivity of the fingertip on the button and the cradling of the handset in the palm of my hand.
 Within the orbit of my moving body in space the ‘eye’ of the hand is in touch with and is touched by the smart phone, uniting organic and non-organic electrical currents of energy.
 There is a reciprocity of affect as body and device are each tied up in and guide the other through a trajectory in space.
 Prehension as intuitive grasp of action becomes apprehension, a conscious understanding that the world can shape and move us even as we attempt to shape it in moving through.

 The panoramic function of the contemporary smartphone camera (like its analogical photographic precursor) is designed to give an illusion of a continuously extended planar space assembled through sequences of still frames, emphasizing seamlessness and consistency of point of view.
-However, operating on a principle of sensor scanning rather than light based chemistry, the camera’s optical sensor numerically calculates photons of reflected light and it is the algorithmic processing resulting from these calculations which produce pixels which can be recombined and reorganized in the production of an image.
+However, operating on a principle of sensor scanning rather than light-based chemistry, the camera’s optical sensor numerically calculates photons of reflected light and it is the algorithmic processing resulting from these calculations which produces pixels which can be recombined and reorganized in the production of an image.

-Fig.1

-Pause, press the stop button and review the ‘captured’ image.
+I pause, press the stop button and review the ‘captured’ image.
 The camera’s processor cannot match the speed of movement, and the rotation of the camera in space departing from a fixed axis has produced an image with characteristics which are an aberration from the panoramic programme

 I have set the device to.
 Information is registered as a disturbed stuttering of visual coherence.
 Image stitching is broken or frayed and the resulting image is shot through with dropped or repeated pixels, while the panoramic format is itself sometimes lost.
 The resulting image has contingency woven into its fabric, as the outcome of the flawed processing cannot be exactly predicted.
 Coherence fragmented in this way breaks with the assumption of an inherent connection between the photographer’s eye and the ‘eye’ of the camera.
 The system of perspective which establishes a fixed viewpoint has been disrupted, flattening out perspective or tracing out fragmented curvatures of lines and patches of tone.
 This kinetic tracing of surface contour integrating geometrics and gesture is an act of simultaneous scoping and scaping to produce an image which is free floating and open to multiple points of view.

+Figures 1, 2, 3

+Fig1